santhoshse7en/cryptorix/readme.md

 ### Hybrid Encryption

-This module implements hybrid encryption using AES for data encryption and RSA for key encryption.
-The encrypted data is Base64-encoded for secure transmission.
+This module provides hybrid encryption functionality using AES for encrypting data and RSA for encrypting the AES session key.
+The encrypted data is Base64-encoded to ensure secure and safe transmission across communication channels.

 **Functions:**

-* `encrypt_data(api_response, secret_name, secret_key, kms_id)`: Encrypts data using AES-GCM for
+* `encrypt_data(api_response, secret_name, secret_key, kms_id, rsa_padding)`: Encrypts the provided
-  encryption and RSA for encrypting the AES key.
+  data using a hybrid encryption scheme.
+AES (in either GCM or CBC mode) is used for data encryption, while RSA encrypts the AES session key.
+The data is then Base64-encoded for secure transmission.
-* `decrypt_data(encrypted_data, encrypted_key, secret_name, secret_key, kms_id)`: Decrypts the
+* `decrypt_data(encrypted_data, encrypted_key, secret_name, secret_key, kms_id, rsa_padding)`:
-  encrypted data using RSA and AES-GCM.
+  Decrypts the provided Base64-encoded encrypted data using RSA to retrieve the AES session key and AES-GCM/CBC for decrypting the actual data.

 ### KMS (Key Management System)